Dazey Glass Jar Butter Churns

 A glass jar very similar to the glass jar used on this butter churn was also used on the Dandy butter churn made by the Taylor Brothers Churn & Manufacturing Company.
 Click here to go to the page with Dandy butter churns.

 These two butter churns are an 8 quart and a 4 quart Dazey red top or football style butter churn, as collectors refer to them.
 These were the last style of Dazey manual butter churns and only came in these two sizes.
 The Dazey directions that came with these churns listed a two and six quart replacement jar however these would have been the older, square glass jars.
 The new clover leaf or tulip shaped glass jar was claimed to prevent unchurned cream from being caught in the corners in addition to being easier to clean.
 We believe that these glass jars were made by the Anchor Hocking Glass Corporation.
-On the steel lids they were sometimes referred to as a Model B. The sizes were now referred to as a No. 4 for the four quart rather than the old size 40 and No. 8 for the eight quart rather than the old size 80.
+On the steel lids they were usually referred to as a Model B. A few lids are stamped Model A and we would assume that the Model A predates the Model B but we have not been able to pin point the difference between the two.
+The sizes were now referred to as a No. 4 for the four quart rather than the old size 40 and No. 8 for the eight quart rather than the old size 80.
 These were the only manual Dazey butter churns to have the gears enclosed.
 These churns both have removable whey screens identical to the Dazey patent dated butter churns.
 This type of screen is seen in the foreground of the above picture.
 There are also later versions of these butter churns that have non removable screens punched into the lid (picture).
 The dasher blades on these churns were larger than the previous models which Dazey claimed was more efficient.
 The bottoms of the jars were embossed: